 Reasoning: The proposed development is located in an existing residential area, and is zoned appropriately for infill age-friendly housing.
 There are no Natura 2000 sites or designated ecological sites which will be impacted by the proposed development.
-The possibility of impacts to groundwater can be mitigated by the implementation of groundwater protections during construction by the appointed contractor.

 5.3 Characteristics of Potential Impacts